open-ibc/vibc-core-smart-contracts/README.md

 Any dapps which send/receive Ibc packets can do so directly through the dispatcher, or through a middleware contract like the `UniversalChannelHandler`.
 Dapps that directly integrate with the dispatcher are expected to implement the `IbcReceiver` interface, and those which use the `UniversalChannelHandler` are assumed to implement the `IbcUniversalPacketReceiver` interface.

 ## OptimisticLightClient
 The OptimisticLightClient contract abstracts away proof verification from the dispatcher contract.
-This light client represents a view of Polymer's peptide chain, and is used to prove that channel handshake and packet sending events happened.
+This light client represents a view of the Polymer chain, and is used to prove that channel handshake and packet sending events happened.

 ## OptimisticProofVerifier
 The optimisticProofVerifier verifies proofs for the optimistic light client.